ratcode404/ratcode404.github.io/blog/22-06-01-AnalysisOfUkrainianExcel.md

 <img src="../img/blog-22-malwarebanner.PNG" width="1000">

-It is important to know that our approach can be generalized to any other malicious documents, and used in the future.
-These documents were used to Ukrainian organizations in the context of the military conflict between Russia and Ukraine.
-Make sure to use a Virtual Machine for all further steps.
+It is important to know that our approach can be generalized to any other malicious documents, and probably be used in the future.
+These documents were sent to Ukrainian organizations in the context of the military conflict between Russia and Ukraine.
+Before analyzing this malware, we make sure to use a Virtual Machine for all further steps.

 ## Analysis of the .xlsx